Bayesian Trend Filtering via Proximal Markov Chain Monte Carlo: Numerical Experiments

 The last three trends, namely smooth trend, sinuoid and piecewise quadratic/cubic are better approximated by piecewise quadratic functions.
-When going from a second-order model to a third-order model, however, SPMRFs overall does not produce a better posterior fit.
-This is potentially due to the fact that sampling from higher-order trend filtering models is inherently harder.
-In our framework, third-order PBTF alleviates part of that difficulty through leveraging the fused lasso subroutine, providing the best precision for the last three trends while maintaining ideal coverage probability.
-We note that although third-order SPMRFs resulted in the narrowest confidence bands for some cases, it is likely due to the fact that the parameter space is insufficiently explored since we observe a decrease in coverage probability.
+However, in \Tab{pbtftable} we only report the results of DSP using $k=1$.
+This is partly because the software of DSP does not contain an option to fit models with $k=2$.
+That being said, the software of SPMRFs\footnote{https://github.com/jrfaulkner/spmrf} does offer an option to fit models with $k=2$.
+Nevertheless, for the last three trends, when going from $k=1$ to $k=2$, SPMRFs overall suffers a decrease in MAD and CP in contrary to one's expectation.
+These additional simulation results can be found in the supplementary materials.
+SPMRFs' worse performance with $k=2$, despite the underlying trends being better approximated by piecewise quadratic functions, may be attributed to the fact that it is inherently harder to sample from higher-order trend filtering models.
+In our framework, third-order PBTF alleviates part of that difficulty through leveraging the fused lasso subroutine, providing the best MAD and the narrowest confidence bands for the last three trends while maintaining ideal coverage probability.

-SPMRFs with a horseshoe prior (SPMRFs-H) achieved the best precision for piecewise linear trend, demonstrating superior adaptivity to abrupt turns.
-This is attributed to the superior shrinkage properties of global-local priors like the horseshoe prior \citep{kowal2019dynamic}.
+BTF-HS achieves higher precision than BTF-BL and PBTF for piecewise linear trend, demonstrating stronger adaptivity to abrupt turns.
+This is attributed to the superior shrinkage properties of global-local priors like the horseshoe prior.
 Unfortunately, nonparametric analogues of the horseshoe prior are nonconvex, for example, smoothly clipped absolute deviation (SCAD) penalty \citep{fan2001variable} and minimax concave penalty (MCP) \citep{zhang2010nearly}.
 Projection onto the epigraph of a nonconvex function is generally nontrivial.
 Therefore, it is not immediately obvious how to replicate the horseshoe prior's shrinkage property in our framework and presents an interesting avenue for future work.
+BTF-DHS achieved even better precision than BTF-HS for piecewise linear trend through modelling dependence between the local scale parameters.
+However, we also see that it will behave slightly worse than BTF-HS when modelling smooth underlying trends.